 I began writing poetry in high school to mostly try to communicate a lack of meaning and a yearning for depth.
 After college I began frequenting Laguna Poets, and other vital readings in mid-90s Orange County.
 This few years fed me, taught me.
 I began publishing in Blue Satellite, Spillway, Inevitable Press.
 My father passed away during this same time and colored the air with charcoal and opened a light around people.
 I may have had a spiritual awakening, or I may have slid off the visual plane for a bit.
 When I moved to Seattle I read in local readings and published in Seattle Review, Crab Creek Review, Poetry Superhighway, Pontoon, Bitter Oleander.
 I wrote hundreds of poems, some were actually decent.
 I married, divorced.
 Met my present and beautiful wife and we moved back to Huntington Beach for a long five years while she became a doctor and I became a nurse.

 We returned to Seattle when our daughter was one.
 We bought a house with a sprawling yard and a view of the Olympics off our deck.
 I began writing again, publishing in Radius, Cobalt, Chaleur, Moon Tide, Pontoon, Slippery Elm, Cultural Weekly, among others.
 My chapbook “Book of 24 streets” was a semifinalist in the Floating Bridge contest in 2017.
 I was a finalist in the Write Bloody Poetry Book Contest in 2019.
 My collection, The only thing that makes sense is to grow, is now available from Moon Tide Press.
-My second book, Mr. Rogers kills fruit flies, is now available from Main St. Rag. in 2020, my son was born the same day as my father, just 88 years later.
+My second book, Mr. Rogers kills fruit flies, is now available from Main St. Rag.
+In 2020, my son was born the same day as my father, just 88 years later.
 I received a Pushcart nomination from Misfit in November 2020 for the poem “Dispersal.”
-I became a Co-Editor of Gleam: the Journal of the Cadralor.
+My third book, These Hands of Myrrh, will be published by Kelsay Books in Fall 2021!
 And I have this silly website, of course.